 Sasha Guillory came to Mills with a BA in Psychology from Bryn Mawr College and completed her master's degree in 2013.
 Sasha’s volunteer work at Children’s Hospital with autistic children was especially influential to her decision to pursue infant mental health.
 Sasha's thesis research examined the family and environmental contributions to infant and toddler sleep problems and the intersection of sleep problems with social emotional development.
 She was an intern at Early Childhood Mental Health Program in Richmond where she worked with young children in classroom settings.
 Sasha plans to add a doctorate in clinical psychology to her infant mental health background.

 Liliana Gonzalez (Psychology BA, Mills ’12) was a 4+1 BA/MA Infant Mental Health master's degree candidate and will completed her master’s degree in 2013.
 As an undergraduate, Liliana was an active member of the Mujeres Unidas organization working to create community and support network for Latinas on the Mills campus.
 She worked as a student advocate and Resident Assistant, and also collaborated with other students to create dialogue and events around National Eating Disorders Awareness Week.
 Liliana's thesis research examined the perceptions and involvement of fathers of Mexican heritage with their infants.
 Liliana was an intern at Epiphany Center in San Francisco, working with mothers of children from infancy to age three in relationship-based intervention.
-Liliana currently continues to work on her educational and career goals as a Family Advocate/Home Visitor for the Early Head Start-Home Base Program with the Unity Council in Concord, California providing comprehensive services to infants, toddlers and their families.
+Liliana is program coordinator and disabilities specialist for the Early Head Start-Home Base Program with the Unity Council in Concord, California, providing comprehensive services to infants, toddlers and their families.
 Services include home visits and socializations that promote and support the growth and development of children and families.
-Through this position Liliana hopes to acquire additional field experience and knowledge in order to effectively promote social justice and early intervention for infants and their families.
+This position contributes to Liliana's goals to promote social justice and early intervention for infants and their families.

 Jennifer Keeling (Psychology BA, Mills ’12) was a 4+1 BA/MA Infant Mental Health master's degree candidate, transferring to Mills from Berkeley City College, and completed her master's degree in 2013.
 Jennifer worked 13 years in mental health with children diagnosed with emotional disturbance, which led to her interest in early intervention and the Infant Mental Health Program.
 Her thesis research explored the contributions of mothers' life experiences, perceptions, and beliefs about parenting to her relationship with her young child.
 Jennifer was an intern at the Infant Parent Program in San Francisco, which provides mental health services to at risk families and young children.
 Jennifer plans to work with the Native American community in the San Francisco Bay Area to strengthen families by providing culturally sensitive early intervention services and expanding community resources for parents and caregivers.